-On this page, you’ll find details about the different conditions that can affect access to your Blackboard courses, but please contact the Blackboard Student Support help desk if you have an issue impacting your ability to participate in your online course that is not explained here.
+On this page, you’ll find details about the different conditions that can affect access to your Blackboard courses, but please contact Blackboard Student Support if you have an issue impacting your ability to participate in your online course that is not explained here.

 Why do I receive an error message when I try to log in to Blackboard?

 There are a few common errors that students can receive when attempting to log in to Blackboard, but if you don’t see information about your issue listed below, you can contact Blackboard Student Support for assistance:

 Did you receive an error about your password?
 If so, you may need to reset your password by following these instructions on the IT Services website.
 If you’ve already reset your password, you may need to try again, making sure that your new password meets the following requirements:

 - minimum of 8 characters

 - include a number or symbol